-D. NG-RAN selects an AIOTF based on the AIOTF routing information, if provided by the AIoT Device, or local configuration.
+D. NG-RAN selects an AIOTF based on the AIOTF routing information, if provided by the AIoT Device, or local configuration if the AIOTF based on the AIOTF routing information can not be selected or the AIoT Device does not provide the AIOTF routing information.

-E. NG-RAN sends at least the NAS registration request message from the AIoT Device to the selected AIOTF.
+E. NG-RAN sends at least the AIoT NAS registration request message from the AIoT Device to the selected AIOTF.
 If Indirect Connectivity is used between NG-RAN and the AIOTF, NG-RAN sends the selected AIOTF ID to AMF which can then route the information to the selected AIOTF.